Subscribe Today & Receive 15% Off

 There is no conclusive research on whether Lion's Mane can be taken safely and effectively with Adderall.
 However, no reports suggest harmful interactions between the two substances.
 Therefore, you can take Lion's Mane with Adderall.

 Some anecdotal evidence suggests that Lion's Mane may help to mitigate some of the side effects of Adderall, such as anxiety and restlessness.
-In addition, lion's Mane may also provide additional benefits for the cognitive function that can complement the effects of Adderall.
+In addition, Lion's Mane may also provide additional benefits for cognitive function that can complement the effects of Adderall.

 Read More: See how Lion's Mane fights anxiety.